MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationcoreapi/ne-uiautomationcoreapi-eventargstype.md

 ### -field EventArgsType_TextEditTextChanged

-An event raised by a change in editable text.
+An event raised by calling the [UiaRaiseTextEditTextChangedEvent function](nf-uiautomationcoreapi-uiaraisetextedittextchangedevent.md)

 ### -field EventArgsType_Changes

-An event raised by calling <a href="/windows/desktop/api/uiautomationcoreapi/nf-uiautomationcoreapi-uiaraisechangesevent">UiaRaiseChangesEvent</a>.
+An event raised by calling the [UiaRaiseChangesEvent function](nf-uiautomationcoreapi-uiaraisechangesevent.md).

 ### -field EventArgsType_Notification

-An event raised by calling <a href="/windows/desktop/api/uiautomationcoreapi/nf-uiautomationcoreapi-uiaraisenotificationevent">UiaRaiseNotificationEvent</a>.
+An event raised by calling the [UiaRaiseNotificationEvent function](nf-uiautomationcoreapi-uiaraisenotificationevent.md).

 ### -field EventArgsType_ActiveTextPositionChanged

+An event raised by calling the [UiaRaiseActiveTextPositionChangedEvent function](nf-uiautomationcoreapi-uiaraiseactivetextpositionchangedevent.md).